-Indigenous Enabling Program (IEP) and Indigenous Non-Award Pathway (INAP)
+Monash Indigenous Access Program (MIAP) and Indigenous Non-Award Pathway (INAP)

-The IEP and INAP are both pathway programs designed to support Indigenous Australians who wish to undertake university studies.
-These pathways are specifically designed to support Indigenous Australians in making a successful transition to university study.
-The programs develop skills which enable success in a university environment.
+The Monash Indigenous Access Program (MIAP) is a pathway designed to support Aboriginal and/or Torres Strait Islander people who wish to undertake university studies.
+The pathway is specifically designed to support Indigenous Australians in making a successful transition to university study.
+MIAP aims to develop skills which enable success in a university environment.

-IEP is a full-time program which is Abstudy approved.
-INAP is part-time and is for those students who are unable to study full-time, you cannot receive Abstudy while enrolled in INAP.
+MIAP is a full-time program which is Abstudy approved.
+A part-time option is available for those students who are unable to study full-time.
+However, you are ineligible to receive Abstudy while enrolled in the part time option.

-- are of Australian Aboriginal or Torres Strait Islander (ATSI) descent; and
+- are of Australian Aboriginal or Torres Strait Islander descent; and

 - have writing skills comparable to a Year 12 pass or TAFE equivalent; and